-We consent to the reference to our firm under the caption "Experts" in the Pre-Effective Amendment No. 1 to Post-Effective Amendment No. 1 to Form S-3 on Form S-1 Registration Statement (File No. 333-128239) and related Prospectus of G-III Apparel Group, Ltd. for the registration of 872,497 shares of its common stock, and to the incorporation by reference therein of our report dated September 13, 2005, relating to our audit of the combined financial statements of J. Percy for Marvin Richards, Ltd. and CK Outerwear, LLC as of December 31, 2004 and for the year then ended, included in G-III Apparel Group, Ltd.'s Form 8-K/A filed with the Securities and Exchange Commission on September 27, 2005.
+We consent to the reference to our firm under the caption "Experts" in the Registration Statement on Form S-1 (File No. 333-) and related Prospectus of G-III Apparel Group, Ltd. for the registration of 2,468,748 shares of its common stock, and to the incorporation by reference therein of our report dated September 13, 2005, relating to our audit of the combined financial statements of J. Percy for Marvin Richards, Ltd. and CK Outerwear, LLC as of December 31, 2004 and for the year then ended, included in G-III Apparel Group, Ltd.'s Form 8-K/A filed with the Securities and Exchange Commission on September 27, 2005.

-/s/ Eisner LLP New York, New York May 8, 2006
+/s/ Eisner LLP New York, New York August 7, 2006